Specific information for customers and customer contacts

 At DC, we take the protection of your personal data very seriously.
 Confidentiality, trust and secrecy obligations form part of our core values.
-This information is aimed at our customers and their employees whose personal data we are processing in connection with our professional relationship.
+This information is aimed at people acting as reference for a specific candidate and whose personal data we are processing in connection with our professional relationship.
 Therefore, this information supplements our general Information on Processing of Personal Data – which you can read here.

 You may also contact DC for any questions regarding our collection and processing of personal data by email to: firstname.lastname@example.org.